Valery Yemelyanov: Life

-Yemelyanov graduated from the Moscow State University Institute of Oriental Languages.
-He worked as an assistant to Nikita Khrushchev on Middle Eastern affairs.
+Yemelyanov graduated from the Institute of Oriental Languages at the Moscow State University.
+He worked as an adviser to Nikita Khrushchev on Middle Eastern affairs.

-In 1963, Yemelyanov was put on trial for plagiarism in his PhD dissertation.
-After Khrushchev's resignation in 1967, he defended his dissertation at the Higher Party School under the Central Committee of the Communist Party of the Soviet Union, after which he taught political economy, Arabic, and Hebrew at the Maurice Thorez Institute of Foreign Languages, the Higher Party School, and other universities, and worked as a translator.
+In 1963, Yemelyanov was prosecuted for plagiarism in his PhD dissertation.
+After Khrushchev's resignation in 1967, he defended his dissertation at the Higher Party School of the Central Committee of the Communist Party of the Soviet Union, after which he taught political economy, Arabic, and Hebrew at the Maurice Thorez Institute of Foreign Languages, the Higher Party School, and several other universities, and worked as a translator.

-A good knowledge of Arabic and the peculiarities of his service allowed Yemelyanov to gain extensive connections in the Arab world, including among the highest-ranking officials.
-From these sources, he drew his understanding of "Zionism".
+His strong knowledge of Arabic and work opportunities allowed Yemelyanov to establish extensive connections in the Arab world, including some of the highest-ranking officials.
+He developed his concept of Zionism from these sources.
 As a lecturer at the Moscow City Party Committee in the early 1970s, Yemelyanov called for the "exposure" of the "Judeo-Masonic conspiracy."

-I. Milovanov and Yu.
-S. Ivanov, members of the “anti-Zionist circle” and participants in the Russian nationalist movement known as the “Russian party,” consulted with Yemelyanov and were friends with him.
-During the 1970s, Yemelyanov closely communicated with other authors developing the neo-pagan “Aryan” idea, Valery Skurlatov and A. Ivanov (Skuratov).
-Yemelyanov managed to combine the activities of an official publicist and a samizdat author for a long time; in this capacity, he was a unique example in the Russian nationalist movement.
-His official publications were in line with the general trend of “anti-Zionist” Soviet propaganda.
+Yemelyanov consulted with and was friends with members of the anti-Zionist circle and the Russian nationalist movement known as the "Russian Party."
+During the 1970s, Yemelyanov closely associated with other authors developing the neo-pagan "Aryan" myth, Valery Skurlatov and A. Ivanov (Skuratov).
+For a long time, Yemelyanov managed to maintain his roles as both an official publicist and a samizdat author; in this capacity, he was a unique example in the Russian nationalist movement.
+His official publications were consistent with the general thrust of Soviet anti-Zionist propaganda.

 Yemelyanov was the author of one of the first manifestos of Russian neo-paganism, the anonymous letter Critical Notes of a Russian Man on the Patriotic Magazine Veche, published in 1973.
-After the notes were published, the journal was liquidated in 1974, and its editor, V. Osipov, was arrested.
-This letter marked Yemelyanov's first appearance in samizdat.
+After the publication of the notes, the magazine was liquidated in 1974, and its editor, V. Osipov, was arrested.
+This letter marked Yemelyanov's first samizdat publication.

-In the 1970s, Yemelyanov wrote the book Dezionization, first published in 1979 in Arabic in Syria in the Al-Baʽath newspaper on the orders of Syrian President Hafez al-Assad.
-At the same time, photocopies of this book, allegedly published by the Palestine Liberation Organization in Paris, was distributed in Moscow.
-Among the illustrations for this book were reproductions of paintings by Konstantin Vasilyev on the theme of the struggle of Russian heroes with evil forces and, above all, the painting "Ilya Muromets defeats the Christian plague," which has since become popular with neo-pagans.
+In the 1970s, Yemelyanov wrote the book Dezionization, first published in Arabic in 1979 in Syria in the newspaper Al-Baʽath, under the orders of Syrian President Hafez al-Assad.
+At the same time, photocopies of this book, purportedly published by the Palestine Liberation Organization in Paris, was distributed in Moscow.
+Among the illustrations for this book were reproductions of paintings by Konstantin Vasilyev depicting Russian heroes fighting evil forces, and, most notably, the painting "Ilya Muromets Defeats the Christian Plague," which has since become popular among neo-pagans.